statisticalbiotechnology/dsbook/dsbook/supervised/regression.md

   name: python3
 ---

-# Nonlinear Regression
+# Non-Linear Regression with Kernel Methods

 Linear regression is one of the simplest and most widely used models for supervised learning.
-In this chapter, we will explore the linear regression model and show how it can be used.
+In this chapter, we will explore how to expand the linear regression model to model non-linear data, by expanding our data into multiple features with *kernel functions*.

-## Simple Linear Regression
+## Polynomial Kernels as Basis Functions

+In the previous sections, we explored linear regression and saw that the goal is to minimize a **loss function** (such as the sum of squared residuals) to obtain the best-fit model.
+This concept is central to regression tasks, regardless of whether the model is linear or non-linear.

+One powerful approach for non-linear regression is to use **polynomial basis functions**.
+Polynomial regression can be thought of as applying a kernel transformation to the data by creating higher-order polynomial terms, such as $x^2$, $x^3$, and so on.
+These terms allow us to capture more complex patterns in the data.

+For example, instead of fitting a linear model $y = a x + b$, we can fit a polynomial of degree $n$, which effectively transforms the input space into a higher-dimensional space where the relationship between $x$ and $y$ may be linear, even if the relationship appears non-linear in the original space.

+In fact, **polynomial kernels**  can be used to implicitly transform the data without explicitly computing the higher-dimensional features.
+In kernel-based models like Support Vector Machines (SVM) or kernel ridge regression, a polynomial kernel can be used to fit more complex functions to the data while still employing the same optimization techniques as in linear regression.

 ```{code-cell} ipython3
 import seaborn as sns